-Theorem 4.4.
-Let G be a Nash equilibrium graph of the network formation game.
+Theorem 4.4 Let G be a Nash equilibrium graph of the network formation game.
 Then the exchange equilibrium wealth of each node which buys an edge is at least 1.

-We now provide the upper bound theorem proof, which states that if an (m, k) trading component (k < m) is part of an equilibrium graph, then $\alpha$ is at most 1/k.
+We now go on and provide the upper bound theorem, which states that if an (m, k) trading component (k < m) is part of an equilibrium graph, then α is at most 1/k.

-Proof of Theorem 3.2.
-Let $C = (\tilde{B}, \tilde{S})$ be an (m, k)-trading component.
+Proof: [Proof of Theorem 3.2] Let C = (B, S) be an (m, k)-trading component.
 We first find the strict subset of buyers inside the component with the maximum ratio and also its corresponding set of sellers.